kohunglee/studio/README.md

 # studio
-A widget for emlog plugins development.
+A widget(plugins) for emlog plugins development.